aidanarmstrong/aidanarmstrong/README.md

 i'm Aidan 👨‍💻
-I am currently a Software Engineer working with laravel, Vue & React native.
+I am currently a Software Engineer working with React & React native.
 I always try to learn new technology stacks and better myself as a developer.
 I build apps in my spare time as it is what i love doing.

 ⚡ Powering my ideas with ☕
 </a>